Best things to do in Egypt

 14. Relax in Aswan

-The souqs are more relaxed and less pushy than in other Egyptian towns, and there is definitely a hint of Africa in the souvenirs for sale.
-There are plenty of things to do in Egypt's southernmost city, including taking a felucca around the islands, sniffing the scents of the botanical garden and listening to the Nubian children sing is the perfect way to watch the sun go down behind the desert on the other side.
+The markets are more relaxed and less pushy than in other Egyptian towns.
+There is a hint of Africa in the souvenirs for sale.
+There are many things to do in Egypt's southernmost city.
+You can take a felucca around the islands, enjoy the scents of the botanical garden, and listen to Nubian children sing as the sun sets behind the desert.

 nile-aswan-egypt-shutterstock_1246039675